 Add flour.
 Start with about 1 cup of flour.
-You might need more depends on how you want your pancakes to be.
+You might need more, depending on how you want your pancakes to be.

 Pour about 1/2 cup of ice cold water.

 Toss all together to mix with your hand or spoon or tong.
 Use whatever tool that is easy for you to do the mixing job.
-If the mixture seems too dry, add a little more flour and water as you mix.
+If the mixture seems too dry, add more water.
+If too wet?
+Add a little more flour.
+Simple!

 This is the consistency I like for myself.
-The batter is somewhat wet and not covering the vegetable completely.
-If you prefer more chewy-doughy pancakes, add more flour and water to get the right consistency.
+The batter is somewhat wet but not covering the vegetable completely.
+If you prefer more chewy and doughy pancakes, add more flour and water to get your desired consistency.

 There is no exact amount of flour vs water ratio for this type of pancakes.
 It really depends on how you like yours to be.

 Heat a generous amount of oil in a skillet over medium-low heat.
 Take a spoonful and spread out thinly.
 Cook about 3 minutes on one side

 Flip!
 You will see the golden crust.
 As you can tell there is not much of flour batter.
 I like it this way but if you prefer more pancake-ish, add more flour and water to the batter mixture.

 Drizzle a little more oil if your skillet seems dry.
 Cook another 2-3 minutes to get the golden crust on the flip side as well.